 "Will do."
 Joey sacrificed one of his Scapegoats.
 "Panther Warrior, attack!"
 The feline warrior stabbed the fisherman, which took Mako's life points down to zero.

-'I will never give up, Father,' the sea duelist thought.
+'I will never give up, Father,' the sea duelist mused.
 His eyes filled with tears and cascaded down his face.

 "Yay, Joey won!" cheered Tèa.

-Joey was concerned when he saw this.
+Joey raised an eyebrow in confusion before looking concerned.
+'Huh?
 Why would Mako be crying?
-He hoped it wasn't because of the defeat.
+I hope it's not because of the defeat.'
 "You all right, Mako?"

 Mako quickly wiped his tears away.
 "Yes, that was an excellent duel.
 Congratulations."
 He looked through his deck for the rare cards and two locator cards and handed them to Joey.
 "Here are my two rarest cards and two locator cards."